Z V M Rangoonwala Foundation

 Grant Programs

-• Partnership Fund: For organisations seeking 2-5 year partnerships towards measurable outcomes.
+• Partnership Fund: By invitation only for organisations seeking 2-5 year partnerships towards measurable outcomes.
 Requires proven track record and evidence of impact.
 The majority of funding should be for programmatic costs, with support costs considered where proposals are strong and organisational budgets demonstrate stability and growth.

-• One-off Fund: Open to proposals at any time on a rolling basis for small, stand-alone donations.
+• Small Grants Fund (under £5,000): Open to UK-based organisations with annual income under £1 million on a rolling basis throughout the year.
 Ideal for refurbishment costs, small-scale programmes, equipment purchases and other capital expenditure.

 Priority Areas